-To pass the inspection, you need to be able to document every part used in building the vehicle, to make sure that no stolen parts are used.
-Remember this if you buy used parts, especially over the Internet.
-No receipts, no tile or registration.
+To pass the inspection, you need to be able to document every part used in building the vehicle to make sure no stolen parts have been used.
+Remember this, if you buy used parts (especially over the Internet): no receipts; no title or registration.
 It's that simple.

 - Make sure all of your receipts are available for the inspector.

 - Bring a copy of your complete Application For Replacement of Vehicle Identification Number (Form T20176).

 - Show a receipt of your original inspection payment.

 - If you pass the inspection, the inspector can issue your vehicle a VIN number, which will allow you to apply to the RMV for a title.

 - To register and title a custom vehicle, it must have a vehicle identification number (VIN) assigned.
 See below for more information.

 - You can then go through the regular titling, registration and inspection process.

 - If you have a replica vehicle, you must also present the certificate of origin from the manufacturer of the replica kit, a bill of sale or invoice for the replica kit.
 You may also need to show the title from the donor vehicle.